Fire Hydrant Flow Testing

 Suggested Test Layout for Hydrants (NFPA 291 Figure 4.4.4)

 Historic Flow Information

 WaterOne can provide historic single hydrant flow and pressure information, if available, free-of-charge.
 This information can be requested by emailing firstname.lastname@example.org.
 Please include address or nearest intersection, map of project location, elevation (if known), and hydrant numbers (if known) with your request.

 New Flow Information

 New hydrant flow testing can be scheduled for a fee.
 Tests cannot be scheduled until the request and payment has been received.
-Fire hydrant flow tests will typically be completed within 5 business days, subject to weather and crew availability.
+Fire hydrant flow tests will typically be completed within 5 business days after the payment and form has been processed, subject to weather and crew availability.

 Please send a map of the project location to email@example.com.

 Data Disclaimer: Water distribution information is taken at a single point in time and is subject to significant variation.
 This information is provided to the requestor for evaluation purposes only, without warranty of any kind, including but not limited to any expressed or implied warranty arising by contract, statute, or law.
 In no event regardless of cause, shall WaterOne be liable for any direct, indirect, special, punitive, or consequential damages of any kind whether such damages arise under contract, tort, strict liability or in equity.